zaxway/CS1632_Spring2018/study_guides/midterm_1_study_guide.md

 ## Smoke, Exploratory, and Path-based testing
 * Define all of these concepts
+  + Exploratory Testing: testing wihtout a test plan, goal is to simply explore the execution of the software.
+  + Smoke Testing: Making sure a few tests pass before we actually create an entire test plan for the software we are trying to test.
+  + Path-Based Testing: Testing all possible paths to a piece of software.
+    + Example: Take a racing game for example with a red car and a blue car.
+One path could be: Red Car crosses the finish line --> Red Car wins the race --> Blue car loses the race

 * I will not ask you to calculate cyclomatic complexity for a given method but I expect you to understand the concept and explain why a method with a higher or lower complexity might be easier/harder to test and why
+  + A method with higher complexity will have a lot more paths, making it harder to test because we would need to traverse each path.
+It would also yield a greater possibility of defects.
+A program with lower complexity would have a less chance for defects.

 ## AUTOMATED TESTING
 * Pros and cons of automated testing
+  + Pros
+    1. Human error is thrown out of the window.
+    2. Fast test execution
+    3. Easy to set up
+  + Cons
+    1. Requires extra time up front.
+    2. May not catch some user-facing bugs.
+    3. It only tests what it is looking for.
+    4. Requires more skilled developers.
 * Unit tests vs system/acceptance/integration tests
+  +  Unit Testing ensures that the smallest pieces of code works correctly.

 ## UNIT TESTING
 * Unit tests